anthonydong21/TrueNorth-AIxHEART-2025-Discord/README.md

-# 💜 HerVoice – AI Chatbot Empowering Women in STEM
+# 💜 TrueNorth – PERMA+4 Enhanced Agentic RAG for Long-term Conversational Assistance and Retention Engagemen

-HerVoice is an AI-powered support assistant designed to empower women in STEM (Science, Technology, Engineering, and Mathematics).
+TrueNorth is an AI-powered support assistant designed to empower women in STEM (Science, Technology, Engineering, and Mathematics).
 It provides a safe and anonymous space for mentorship, career guidance, emotional support, and navigating workplace challenges.

 ---
 ## ✨ Features